-Patient-level socio-demographic (SDS) variables were not captured as part of the testing as that information was not provided in the CMS data used for analysis.
+Patient-level socio-demographic (SDS) variables were not captured as part of the testing.

 2a2.
 RELIABILITY TESTING

 Note: If accuracy/correctness (validity) of data elements was empirically tested, separate reliability testing of data elements is not required - in 2a2.1 check critical data elements; in 2a2.2 enter "see section 2b2 for validity testing of data elements"; and skip 2a2.3 and 2a2.4.